SinShady/Riiid_AI_Tutor-Answer_Correctness_Predictions/README.md

 ## Data Engineering

-A I am only predicting student answers on questions, there was no need for the lectures data.
-I joined the train and questions tables on the `content_id` and `question` columns and dropped the columns `user_answer` (since real training data could not have this column), `tags`, and `content_id`.
+As I am only predicting student answers on questions, there was no need for the lectures data.
+I joined the train and questions tables on the `content_id` and `question` columns and dropped the columns `user_answer` (since real testing data could not have this column), `tags`, and `content_id`.

 Since the original features were not enough for my model to make accurate predictions, I engineered the following features.
 - `user_question_count` - the cumulative count of questions each user has answered